mom-ocean/MOM6/.testing/README.md

   library.

-  These should be used to enable settings favorable to debugging, such as no optimizations, backtraces, range checking, and warning.
+  These should be used to enable settings favorable to debugging, such as no optimizations, backtraces, range checking, and warnings.

-  For more aggressive flags which cannot be used with FMS, see `FCFLAGS_INIT`.
+  For more aggressive debugging flags which cannot be used with FMS, see `FCFLAGS_INIT`.

 `FCFLAGS_REPRO:` (*default:* `-g -O2`)

   Specify the optimized reproducible run, typically used in production runs.

   Ideally, this should consist of optimization flags which improve peformance but do not change model output.
-In practice, this is difficult to achieve.
+In practice, this is difficult to achieve, and should only used in certain environments.

 `FCFLAGS_INIT` (*default: none*)